tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 ______________________________________________________________________________________________________________________________________________________________________

-### Advertise services with `externalTrafficPolicy: Local`to preserve the source IP and avoid extra hop in routing
+### Advertise services with `externalTrafficPolicy: Local` to preserve the source IP and avoid extra hop in routing

-You can set `externalTrafficPolicy: Local` on a Kubernetes service to request that external traffic to a service only be routed via nodes which have a local service endpoint (backing pod).
+You can set `externalTrafficPolicy: Local` on a Kubernetes service to request that external traffic to a service only be routed via nodes, which have a local service endpoint (backing pod).
 This preserves the client source IP and avoids the second hop when kube-proxy loadbalances to a service endpoint (backing pod) on another node.

 Traffic to the cluster IP for a service with `externalTrafficPolicy: Local` will be load-balanced across the nodes with endpoints for that service.
 Note that `externalTrafficPolicy: Local` is only supported with service types of LoadBalancer and NodePort.
 For more information, visit the following link.